runwhen-contrib/rw-cli-codecollection/codebundles/k8s-jenkins-healthcheck/README.md

 # Kubernetes Jenkins Healthcheck

-This taskset checks the Kubernetes workloads that jenkins is reliant on in your Kubernetes cluster, and performs some checks against its rest api to determine if there are any stuck jobs, which will result in raised issues if any are detected.
+This taskset performs checks against its rest api to determine if there are any stuck jobs, which will result in raised issues if any are detected.

 ## Tasks
-`Fetch Events for Unhealthy Jenkins Kubernetes PersistentVolumeClaims` `List PersistentVolumes in Terminating State`
-`List Pods In Jenkins Namespace with Attached Volumes and Related PersistentVolume Details` `Fetch the Storage Utilization for PVC Mounts In The Jenkins Namespace` `Fetch Jenkins StatefulSet Logs`
-`Get Related Jenkins StatefulSet Events`
-`Fetch Jenkins StatefulSet Manifest Details`
-`Check Jenkins StatefulSet Replicas`
 `Query The Jenkins Kubernetes Workload HTTP Endpoint` `Query For Stuck Jenkins Jobs`